wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    settling time
       The time a :term:`system` takes to settle at the :term:`reference` after a :term:`step input` is applied.

+   signum function
+      A non-continuous function that expresses the "sign" of its input.
+It is equal to -1 for all negative input numbers, 0 for an input of 0, and 1 for all positive input numbers.
+See `signum function <https://en.wikipedia.org/wiki/Sign_function>`__, on wikipedia for more info.

    state
       A characteristic of a :term:`system` (e.g., velocity) that can be used to determine the :term:`system's <system>` future behavior.
 In state-space notation, the state of a system is written as a column vector describing it's position in state-space.